Skip to main content

 FAQ

-I bought an expensive wig and it still looks fake — did I get scammed?
+I bought an expensive wig and it still looks fake.
+Did I get scammed?

-How dark should I tint my lace?
+How dark should I tint the lace?

-Is HD lace really worth the upgrade?
+Is HD lace worth it over standard lace?

 Shop Pre-Plucked Lace Front Wigs Read the Install Guide